 Other popular titles include Scottish Broadsword and British Singlestick by Keith Farrell, Lessons on the Thrust by Reinier van Noort, and our facsimile of Charles Roworth’s The Art of Defence on Foot.
 Browse our catalogue of publications at https://www.fallenrookpublishing.co.uk

 When it comes to distributing sponsored books as prizes or rewards, we want to support as many individuals within the community as we can, so we would prefer that no single medal or reward comes with more than one of our books.
 Therefore, if we sponsor six books for a tournament event, then that would be ideally one book for each of gold, silver and bronze medals in two separate tournaments; alternatively, if we sponsor books for a non-tournament event, perhaps for instructors teaching at the event, then we would prefer to see each instructor go home with one of our books, rather than a single instructor go home with several copies!

-We may donate books for specific prizes or awards, for example as prizes for “technical excellence”, or for an individual who has contributed significant research to the HEMA community over a period of time; books will not always be solely for tournament winners.
+We may donate books or vouchers for specific prizes or awards, for example as prizes for technical excellence or sportsmanship, or for an individual who has contributed significant research to the HEMA community over a period of time; awards will not always be solely for tournament winners.

 In summary, we are happy to provide sponsorship for an event, but we do require some advertising and marketing on our behalf, to help raise our profile within the international community, and to bring sales our way to help us continue to afford to be able to offer community sponsorship.